taneron/GlobaLeaks/documentation/security/ApplicationSecurity.rst

 * The `index.html` source of the app is the only resource allowed to load scripts from the same origin;
 * Every dynamic content is strictly sandboxed on a null origin;
 * Every untrusted user input or third-party library is executed in a sandbox, limiting its interaction with other application components.

+The application implements a dedicated API handler /api/report to receive and log samples of attempts of violations of the content security policy.

 Cross-Origin-Embedder-Policy
 ++++++++++++++++++++++++++++